wp-plugins/visual-form-builder-magic/readme.txt

 == Changelog ==

+= 1.0.4 =
+* BUGFIX bad SQL in SELECT on fields with send-to class

 = 1.0.3 =
 * Nothing really.
 Just getting version numbers in sync.
 It was actually a needless commit.
 I could have done it in the tag, in retrospect.